-Our commonsense approach matches you with an experienced chef or restaurant professional (for Restaurateur apprentices) inside a high-end restaurant or hotel, located just miles from where you live or work.
+Our commonsense approach matches you with an experienced chef or restaurant professional (for Restaurateur apprentices) inside a restaurant or professional kitchens, located just miles from where you live or work.

-Because you’re apprenticing within a professional environment close to home, you have the opportunity to forge great connections with the very same people who are actively working in food in your area.
-If you were to relocate and study at a conventional school, the connections you’d make would mostly be with other students.
+Because you’re externing within a professional culinary environment close to home, you have the opportunity to forge great connections with the very same people who are actively working in food in your area.
+If you were to relocate and study at a conventional/traditional school, the connections you’d make would mostly be with other students.

-Since the teachers at these schools are often full-time teachers and not working professionals, even if you do distinguish yourself from the crowd, the chances of that connection paying off with actual paid work can be little to none.
+Teachers from some of the conventional/traditional schools are working full-time, as a teacher, without continuing their culinary profession.
+This limits the potential networking of potential job opportunities for graduates.
 When you’re training from within the industry, you’re interacting with the pros on a day-to-day basis.
 They can see your passion, your work ethic and your talent.

 Are you ready to get no-nonsense, real-world training in the culinary arts in the hustle and bustle environment of a real kitchen?
 If you think you can handle the heat, we want to hear from you!